 I’m talking about bloggers sharing large, detailed photographs of their children on their blogs.
 Does anyone else see the dangers in this?
 Aren’t we warned against posting our vacation schedules on social media to avoid inviting criminals to break into our houses when they know we are away?
 Haven’t we been told that once something is posted online, it is there forever?
 We’re all hearing about the dangers of posting pictures online!

-As a blogger who has begun to monetize, I find my last name being associated with my blog more and more, and with that my location.
+As a blogger who has begun to monetize, I find my last name is associated with my blog more and more, and with that my location.
 Do I really need to be displaying photographs of my child in addition to that?
 I say No.

 As I expand my work with brands and understand the need to include photographs in product reviews, I see how often the request specifies including photos of the child using the product directly.
 I’ve avoided signing up for many of those opportunities for just this reason, and where I have participated, I have done my best to obscure his face in the pictures I post.